Where we are:

 The Royalty Inn, and over 30 acres of land, occupied by Mr. Thomas Steele, close to Otley Chevin, was disposed of for £1,540 in 1920.
 Five years later, the licence was transferred from Tom Hudson to Fred W. Stead of Leeds.

 In 1950 parts of the farmland were eventually sold and the following year the Royalty was granted a full license to serve wines and spirits.
 The application was made on behalf of Alexander G. Lee.
 Situated as it was on the top of Otley Chevin, a mile and a half from any other licensed house, there were many visitors during the summer.
 All round the year the house had an extensive trade, for meals and snacks in addition to beer, and there was a constant demand for wines and spirits.
 In winter, it was said it was very cold on the Chevin top and the landlord was constantly having to turn away requests for rum and whisky and other warming drinks.
 Evidence was given by Mr. Lee and Ellis Boden, Quarry Farm, Pool.
 The application was granted.

-In more recent years, the inn was converted into what is so called a “gastro-pub,” and a large conservatory added where hot meal scould be served.
-Walkers and the general public (including dogs) were most welcome in the tap room.
+In more recent years, the inn was extended to the rear to include a fantastic panoramic conservatory for diners.
+Walkers and the general public (including dogs) are always most welcome in the tap room with it’s gorgeous wood burning stove.